 The Prime operating system supporting COBOL is called PRIMOS.
 Only one version of PRIMOS exists for all Prime models.
-It features paged and segmented virtual memory management; it supports up to 63 simultaneous users.
-The system is based on demand paging from disk with 2048 bytes per page.
+It features paged and segmented virtual memory management, based on demand paging from disk with 2048 bytes per page.
 A page-sharing feature reduces overhead time.
-For example, several COBOL users may share one copy of the Editor to enter, modify, or debug their programs, rather than individually having their own copy.
+For example, several COBOL users may share one copy of the Editor to enter, modify, or debug their programs.